SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InspectorTransmissions/InspectorTransmissions.md

-## Tranmissions inside the Inspector
+## Transmissions inside the Inspector

 In this chapter, we will explain what is a transmission, a transformation and how to have custom transmissions in the Pharo Inspector.
 We will show how transmissions are used in the inspector with a soccer database analysis tool that you can find at [https://github.com/akevalion/Futbol/](https://github.com/akevalion/Futbol/).
 We used this application because we needed a real domain to navigate within the inspector and to show some non-trivial situations where you want to abstract over the domain to get a smooth navigation flow.